Editor’s Note: This post was updated on June 8, 2021, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 There is only one way to calculate what is happening to your Lean Body Mass: getting your body composition analyzed.
 Without testing your body composition, there will be no way to know what any gain or loss in your body weight is due to.

-Most methods of body composition analysis will, at the minimum, divide your body into Lean Body Mass (also known as Fat-Free Mass) and Fat Mass.
+Most methods of body composition analysis will, at the minimum, divide your body into Lean Body Mass (also known as Fat-Free Mass) and Body Fat.
 These methods include:

 - Skinfold calipers